kube-logging/logging-operator/docs/configuration/plugins/syslogng-outputs/openobserve.md

 ### organization (string, optional) {#openobserveoutput-organization}

-Name of the organization in Openobserve.
+Name of the organization in OpenObserve.

 ### port (int, optional) {#openobserveoutput-port}